 A few firms outsource all of their marketing so that they can concentrate their internal resources on core functions only.
 However, most firms employ a mixed model in which some functions are handled internally and others are outsourced.
 Specialized services that are not used on a regular basis are often the best candidates for outsourcing.
 Examples include research, strategy development, analytics, or the development of a new website.

 Whom should the marketing department report to?
 Many firms struggle with this question.
 The answer may depend on the role and resources choices you make.

 At firms with limited marketing personnel, it makes sense to have the department report to the head of Administration or Sales (Business Development).
 The latter situation works particularly well when Marketing’s primary role is to support Sales.
 In neither of these cases, however, is Marketing in a position to make a major contribution.

 A variation on this theme is to have the Marketing leader report directly to the CEO or Managing Partner.
-This gives him or her visibility into the firm’s strategy, which can only make marketing more effective.
-This reporting relationship is also well suited to our vision of Marketing as a key function that can drive growth and profitability of the firm as a whole.
+This gives them visibility into the firm’s strategy, which can only make marketing more effective.
+This reporting relationship is also well suited to our vision of Marketing as a key function that can drive the growth and profitability of the firm as a whole.

 A Final Thought